This post may contain affiliate links. Please see my disclosure policy for details.

 - How long does it take to cross the Holy Island Causeway?
 From Beal, the whole road and causeway is around 2/3 miles and is National Speed Limit (60 mph).
 But, most tourists drive slow to enjoy the view (much to the dislike of locals).
 So, depending on traffic, you could be over to Holy Island in around 5-15 minutes!

 - Are there buses that run to Holy Island?
-There is a new HOPPA mini bus that runs from Berwick-upon-Tweed train station to Holy island.
-Times change with tide. click here for details.
+There is a new HOPPA minibus that runs from Berwick-upon-Tweed train station to Holy island.
+Times change with the tide.
+Click here for details.